SimonHallefelt/connect-4/README.md

 Bot is a player that uses alpha-beta pruning and a heretic evaluation to decide it's next move.

 ### Bit Bot
-Bot is a player that uses alpha-beta pruning and a heretic evaluation to decide it's next move.
+Bit Bot is a player that uses alpha-beta pruning and a heretic evaluation to decide it's next move.
 Implemented using bit-boards.

 ### Bit Bot 2
 Same as bit bot but implemented with a loop and preforms much worse.